anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 > setClipboard "haskell-copy"
 ```

-try to paste it in your browser or editor.
+Try to paste it in your browser or editor.

 ### Complete the application